matthewjwoodruff/generalaviation/README.md

 This is a benchmark product family design problem for many-objective optimization.
 It includes both a model evaluation and several objective function calculations.

-License:
-C version is under the MIT license.
-Ruby and Python versions are under LGPL v3 or later

 Citations:

  T. W. Simpson, W. Chen, J. K. Allen, and F. Mistree (1996),